 - Children with meningitis, cerebral bleeds or brain trauma

-- Children with birth defects that affect the brain
+- Children with congenital disorders that affect the brain

 - Children from emotionally-deprived homes

 14-36 What should be done if a child has developmental delay?

 The child should be referred to a developmental clinic for assessment by a multi-disciplinary team.
 Do not simply advise the parents that the child will outgrow the problems.
 Causes of any developmental delay should be looked for and corrected if possible.
 It may be necessary to test the child’s sight and hearing.
 An interview with a social worker may be needed to exclude emotional or social problems at home or school.
 Children with developmental delay may be found to have a neurodevelopmental disability.

 14-37 What is disability?